babisc/babisc.github.io/index.md

 ### About me

-Well-organised person, problem solver, independent employee with hight attention to detail.
+Well-organised person, problem solver, independent employee with high attention to detail.
 Fan of cycling, outdoor activities and cooking.
-Love working on ambitious projects with positive people.
+Love working on challenging projects with positive people.

 ### Skills & Experience
-The main area of my expiriense is in back end development, microservices and aws services.
+The main area of my expertise is back end development, microservices and aws services.
-If I had to be more specific here is some of my core tech stack.
+If I had to be more specific here are some of my core tech stack.

 ```markdown
 # Backend